lzp-man/APT/README.md

 bash myscript/process/generate_and_score.sh
 ```

 After executing this script, you will obtain a collection of low-scoring error data.
+The default name is `error_case.jsonl`.

 # Retrieval step
 Before using the Tag-based Similarity retrieval method, you need to label the retrieval pool data and all domains to be tested using the tag model.